-A.N.A. acknowledges Lillian Chong, Adam Pratt, Rory Donovan and Ernesto Suarez for discussions and technical help during a recent visit to the University of Pittsburgh, and Lillian Chong and Murilo Teixeira (USP) for suggestions on the manuscript.
-Funding from FAPESP (projects 2014/17008-7, 2014/21900-2, 2015/19912-5 and 2016/24096-5) and from NIH (Grant GM115805) is gratefully acknowledged.
+A.N.-A. acknowledges Lillian Chong, Adam Pratt, Rory Donovan, and Ernesto Suarez for discussions and technical help during a recent visit to the University of Pittsburgh, and Lillian Chong and Murilo Teixeira (Universidade De São Paulo) for suggestions on the manuscript.

+Grants from São Paulo Research Foundation (FAPESP projects 2014/17008-7, 2014/21900-2, 2015/19912-5, and 2016/24096-5) and from the National Institutes of Health (GM115805) are gratefully acknowledged.
 Computing resources were in part provided by the University of Pittsburgh Center for Research Computing.